 Symptom Cause Remedy The battery discharges quickly.
-The battery may be at the end of its useful life. ▶ Replace old battery with new one.
+The battery may be at the end of its service life. ► Replace battery with new one.
+All five battery indicators are continuously lit.
+The drive unit firmware version may not be up to date.
+Contact your specialist dealer.
 Is the charger mains plug firmly connected to the socket?
-Disconnect the charger mains plug and plug it in again.
-Start charging.
-If the battery still won't recharge, contact your specialist dealer.
-Is the charger plug firmly connected to battery?
-Disconnect the charger plug and plug it in again.
-Start charging.
-If the battery still won't recharge, contact your specialist dealer.
-The battery cannot be recharged.
+Disconnect charger mains plug.
+Insert the mains plug again.
+Repeat charging process.
+If there is still no assistance, contact your specialist The battery cannot be Is the charger plug firmly connected to battery? dealer.
+Disconnect charger's charger plug.
+Insert charger plug again.
+Repeat charging process.
+If there is still no assistance, contact your specialist dealer. recharged.
 Is the adapter firmly connected to the charger plug or the battery's charging port?
 Connect the adapter firmly to the charger plug or the battery charging port.
 Start charging.
-If the battery still won't recharge, contact your specialist dealer.
-Is the connection terminal for the charger, charger adapter or batteries dirty?
-Wipe with a dry cloth to clean the connection terminals.
+If the battery still won't charge, contact your specialist dealer.
+Is the battery, the connection terminal for the battery charger, charger adapter or battery dirty?
+Wipe with dry cloth to clean the connection terminals.
 Start charging.
-If the battery still won't recharge, contact your specialist dealer.
+If the battery still won't charge, contact your specialist dealer.
 The battery does not start charging when the charger is connected.
-The battery may be at the end of its useful life. ▶ Replace old battery with new one.
+The battery may be at the end of its service life. ► Replace battery with new one.
 The battery and charger become hot.
-Has the battery or charger temperature exceeded the operating temperature range?
+The temperature of the battery or the charger may have exceeded the operating temperature range.
 Interrupt charging process.
-Leave battery and charger to cool down.
-Start charging. if the battery becomes too hot to touch, there might be a problem with the battery.
+Wait a moment.
+Start charging.
+If the battery becomes too hot to touch, there might be a problem with the battery.
 Contact your specialist dealer.
 The charger is hot.
-If the charger is used continuously to charge batteries, it may become hot.
-Interrupt charging process.
-Leave charger to cool down.
-Start charging.
-The LED on the charger will go out when the battery is fully charged.
-This is not a malfunction.
-The LED on the charger does not light up.
+If the charger is used continuously to charge batteries, it may become hot. ▶ Wait a moment before using the charger again.
 Is the charger plug firmly connected to battery?
-Check connection for any contaminants.
+Check the charging port for any contaminants.
 Insert charger plug.
-If the battery still won't recharge, contact your specialist dealer. ases not light up.
+Contact your specialist dealer if the LEDs on the charger still don't light up.
+The LED on the charger does not light up.
 Is the battery fully charged?
+The LED on the battery charger will go out when the battery is fully charged.
+This is not a malfunction.
 Disconnect charger mains plug.
-Insert mains plug again.
+Insert mains plug into the charger again.
+Wait a moment.
 Start charging.
-Contact your specialist dealer if the LED on the charger still doesn't light up.
+Contact your specialist dealer if the LEDs on the charger still don't light up.
 The battery cannot be removed. ► Contact your specialist dealer.
-The battery cannot be inserted. ► Contact your specialist dealer.
-Fluid is leaking from the battery. ▶ Observe all the warnings in Section 2 Safety.